-No. 7 seed Danielle Collins extended her winning streak to eight matches,
+No. 7 seed Danielle Collins extended her winning streak to eight matches, including her first career WTA title.
+Photo by Mal Taam |

-No. 2 seed Elena Rybakina said the 16-hour time change from Tokyo to San Jose,
+No. 2 seed Elena Rybakina said the 16-hour time change from Tokyo to San Jose, Calif., was the biggest of her career.
+Photo by Mal Taam |

 The fiery Collins lifted her arms, exhorting the home crowd, twice in the second set of her 7-6 (5), 7-6 (4) victory over second-seeded Elena Rybakina tonight in the quarterfinals of the Mubadala Silicon Valley Classic at San Jose State University.